Skip to content

 Matsuki sensei first gave us a brief introduction to the history of ikebana.

-The origin of ikebana dates back to about the middle of the 6th century where flowers were offered as a Buddhist practice.
-Ikebana was enjoyed mainly by nobles and families of the samurai class, but by the Edo period (c.
-1603-1867) commoners also began to enjoy ikebana to decorate their homes.
+The origins of ikebana date back to around the mid-6th century when flowers were offered as part of Buddhist practices.
+Initially enjoyed mainly by nobles and samurai families, ikebana became more accessible during the Edo period (1603–1867 CE), when commoners also began using it to decorate their homes.

-In the 20th century, after which the Ohara School of Ikebana was established, ikebana continued to evolve as a traditional art by adapting itself to suit changing times and cultural shifts, while still staying true to its fundamental principles.
+In the 20th century, following the establishment of the Ohara School of Ikebana, the art form continued to evolve.
+While adapting to changing times and cultural shifts, it remained deeply rooted in its fundamental principles.

-Next, we learned about some fundamental pointers regarding the proper mindset needed to create beautiful flower arrangements with Ikebana.
+Next, we learned about some fundamental pointers regarding the mindset needed to create beautiful flower arrangements.

 1. Return to nature